What's Your Money Mojo Type?

 But it often comes at a cost.

-The good thing is, you have a knack for innovation, creativity, networking and even making money so with a few tweaks and some guardrails, you can get out of whatever trouble your happy spending has gotten you into.
+The good thing is, you have a knack for innovation, creativity, networking and even making money so with a few tweaks and some guardrails, you can get out of whatever trouble overusing your energy and resources may have gotten you into.
+For you, it's about having things in place to keep you from going overboard.

-SAVER: A penny saved is a penny earned; and we need to keep every one.
+SAVER: A penny saved is a penny earned; and we need to protect that energy.

 Of course, this means you may be painfully responsible at times and overly cautious.
 You may leave your loved ones feeling a little less than loved because they come second to the lights being turned off in every room or the thermostat setting, or even keeping fifty dollars in savings rather than spending on an activity that would bring them great joy and experiences.

 I'm not naming names, but I know one or two savers and love them dearly.
-The world needs people like you, but not all of the time.
+The world needs people like you (us), but not all of the time.

 Being a saver is something few people will understand, but I get it.
 You are driven to make sure you and your loved ones are safe against possible disaster and emergencies.